 200 Independence Ave., S.W.

 Or, submit a written Complaint form to the Privacy Officer at the following address.
 You may get your “HIPAA Complaint” form by calling our Privacy Officer, as well:

-Amanda Heller, Human Resources Director, Privacy Officer
+Beverly Coleman, Chief Human Resources Officer, Privacy Officer

 Allied Digestive Health